§ 0 · The Operating System

 Algorithmic churn detection.
 14-day gap triggers automated win-back.

-Most restaurants see their P&L 30-45 days after the month closes.
-We know by 2pm Tuesday that this week is trending 12% below plan — and adjust Wednesday's prep, staffing, and purchasing before the problem compounds.
+Most restaurants see their P&L 30 to 45 days after the month closes.
+We know by 2pm Tuesday that this week is trending 12% below plan, and adjust Wednesday's prep, staffing, and purchasing before the problem compounds.

-POS revenue + food cost tracking + labor scheduling + daily pulse dashboard → variance vs. plan
+POS revenue · food cost tracking · labor scheduling · daily pulse → variance vs. plan

 Industry

-Monthly P&L arrives 30-45 days late.
+Monthly P&L arrives 30 to 45 days late.
 All lagging indicators.

 Employee lifecycle as a designed product